The Easter Story is from our in-depth study of the Gospel of John. Hopefully, it will help bring meaning and understanding to the Easter Season.

-There are a total of six segments with Scripture and commentary that can be read, one each day in just a few minutes, or all at one reading.
+There are a total of six segments of Scripture and commentary that can be read, one each day in just a few minutes, or all at one reading.

-This study is taken from the Gospel of John, and begins one week before Passover.
+This study is from the Gospel of John in the last week of Jesus' life on earth.

 "The Study of Easter"